ZSalloum/kata-tondeuse/README.md

 ## Overview
 Java project to automate virtual mowers, working on a lawn.
 The aim is to use the coding best practices, using SOLID principle and unit testing.
-An imput file contains commands to control the movdment of the mowers.
+An imput file is used to send commands to mowers in order to control their movdments.

 ## Functional specification